 MALADAPTIVE PATTERNS: There's no instruction book for how to help your child navigate school.
-Traditional interventions often fail because they don't get to the root of a child's problems and they're often based on misinformation.
-Consequently, your child's maladaptive patterns get worse each year, leading to pervasive difficulties transitioning into adulthood.
+Traditional interventions often fail because they don't get to the root of a child's problems and they're often based on misinformation or outdated paradigms.
+Consequently, your child's patterns get worse each year, leading to pervasive difficulties transitioning into adulthood.
 That's the opposite of what education should do, and the sooner you get tools, the better.

 HOW TO HELP A STUDENT?
-Parents often feel helpless, watching their child drown in school, as they spin their wheels with cookie cutter approaches that don't cut it.
+Parents often feel helpless, watching their child drown in school, as they spin their wheels trying to help.
 There's no time for bs, life isn't a dress rehearsal.
-Parents are desperate for tools that are 1) practical, and 2) that recognize your child's unique needs.
-Subscribe to learn.
+Parents are desperate for tools that are 1) practical, and 2) that account for a child's unique needs.
+Click here to subscribe.